 This handbook is the official policy of the Mt.
 Pleasant Independent School District.
 Any appeal of these policies should be made through the Principal's Office.

-GOAL: 100% of students in all subgroups passing STAAR.
+GOAL : 100% of our students will grow academically.

 MISSION: Accelerate Student Performance In Rigorous Education